CuyZ/Valinor/README.md

 The mapper can handle native PHP types as well as other advanced types supported by [PHPStan] and [Psalm] like shaped arrays, generics, integer ranges and more.

+The library also provides a normalization mechanism that can help transform any input into a data format (JSON, CSV, …), while preserving the original structure.

 ## Installation

 ```bash